-After Microsoft’s new operating system Windows 10 user tracking chronicles, AVG has become second company to be completely transparent about their privacy policies, but they have taken it to the next level by disclosing about how they are generating money.
+After Microsoft’s new operating system Windows 10 user tracking chronicles, AVG has become the second company to be completely transparent about their privacy policies, but they have taken it to the next level by disclosing how they are generating money.

 “We collect non-personal data to make money from our free offerings so we can keep them free.”